HumanNeuronLab/ERWiN/readme.txt

          and a mesh of the CT (and/or T1) volume.
        - AutoUpdate from Github fix.
        - Rotation and permutation buttons added.
+       - Output .mgrids may be viewed in BioImage Suite 3.0

        Note: electrode parameters may only be modified or updated in the CT tab.
 After updating any electrode parameters, estimation must be